1. Installation

 5.2.
 Load JMP models into Python

 Not all engineers are Python enthusiasts.
 Sometimes, using JMP allows progress to be made fast without writing code.
 In fact, JMP sometimes markets their software as machine learning without code.
-However, once a model is trained, it often needs to be loaded into Python where it can be used in conjunction with other analyses.
+Once a model is trained though, it often needs to be loaded into Python where it can be used in conjunction with other analyses.
 Here’s how to do it with JENN, where the equation is obtained using “Save Profile Formulas” in JMP:

 6.63968579427224 + 2419.53609389846 * TanH(